csu-hci-projects/Avatar-Gender-Swap/README.md

 Here you can see the experiment using Oculus Rift S, but unfortunately the quality of sound is terrible (It is Aditya's machine's fault  :D). https://youtu.be/WrTWDjiP3xA

+## Checkpint 6:
+There is no new update for my project.
+I already showed the demo and I am working on my report.